ShirleyHan6/NTUOSS-DataOdyssey/README.md

 <!-- blank line -->
 ---
 ## Data Classification: Logistic Regression <a name="logreg"></a>
+Logistic Regression is used when the dependent variable(target) is categorical, i.e., we want to find <strong>class</strong> which each of the variables belongs to.
+For example, to classify spam emails, we find whether an email belongs to the spam class or the normal class.
 ### Algorithm Intuition ([online demo](https://www.desmos.com/calculator/naf1qogfjn))<a name="intuition1"></a>
 ![alt text](https://github.com/ShirleyHan6/NTUOSS-DataOdyssey/blob/master/images/logreg.png)
 <!-- blank line -->